 I knew, in the end, it would all work out.

-It might work out differently to how I had planned it, but it would work out!
+It might work out differently from how I had planned it, but it would work out!

 Thankfully due to the wonderful people at work, my final day after 7 years turned out to be a good day.

-They organized a presentation late afternoon, where they gave me with a lovely card and present and then it was off for a few celebratory drinks which I thoroughly enjoyed.
+They organized a presentation late afternoon, where they gave me a lovely card and present, and then it was off for a few celebratory drinks which I thoroughly enjoyed.